michailmitsakis/notion-second-brain/README.md

 Interactive:
 ```
-> What are my investment goals?
+> What are my current goals?
 > Summarize my goals for the next quarter
 > exit
 ```